Cold Corrugation: What It Is, How It Works, and Why It Matters

 01

-No. Cold corrugation does not use heat or steam at any stage of the corrugating or bonding process.
+No. Cold corrugation does not use steam at any stage of the corrugating or bonding process.

 02